Benito van de Pas

-Benito van de Pas (born 18 January 1993) is a former Dutch professional darts player who formerly competed in Professional Darts Corporation (PDC) events.
+Benito van de Pas (born 18 January 1993) is a Dutch professional darts player who formerly competed in Professional Darts Corporation (PDC) events.
 Van de Pas obtained a PDC Tour Card in 2014 and won three ranking Players Championship events on the 2016 PDC Pro Tour.
 He is a three-time quarter-finalist in PDC major events, reaching the last eight at the 2015 Players Championship Finals and the World Grand Prix in 2016 and 2017.
 However, his form declined and he lost his Tour Card at the end of 2020.

 Career

 BDO

 Van de Pas reached the semi-finals of the 2011 PDC Under-21 World Championship, before losing to Michael van Gerwen 4–1.

 Van de Pas won the 2011 German Open.
 This result helped him to qualify for the 2012 BDO World Darts Championship as the fourteenth seed.
 He lost in the first round against Alan Norris 3–2.
 He also qualified for the Lakeside in 2013 and 2014, but lost in the first round again on both occasions.